Backblaze + Cloudflare

 If you inspect the contents of the bucket, you will see it is empty

 It may seem tempting at this point to drag and drop your files into the bucket, but DO NOT DO THIS.
-It will screw up the folder arrangement of your site and the site will not be able to be accessed.
+It will screw up the folder arrangement of your archive and the archive will not be able to be accessed.

 We will have to use the b2 cli in order to upload your files while preserving the correct folder structure.